Handling Avstar Session Timeouts in Python

 self._token_expires: float = 0.0

-self._semaphore = asyncio.Semaphore(4) # Concurrency cap
+self._semaphore = asyncio.Semaphore(4) # conservative concurrency cap

 self.client = httpx.AsyncClient(